A Decade of User Notification Improvements

 With a diverse and growing user base and regularly evolving computing resources, the Oak Ridge Leadership Computing Facility (OLCF) strives to communicate with its users in the most effective ways possible.
 The OLCF needs quick, efficient communication methods because some changes to computing resources can drastically affect supercomputer use and research progress.
 Over the last decade, the OLCF, a US Department of Energy (DOE) Office of Science User Facility located at DOE’s Oak Ridge National Laboratory, has improved its notification practices to include more targeted material and additional ways to get the message out.

 “The center’s compute resources are composed of many pieces; changes to even a single piece can impact system usability,” said Chris Fuson, OLCF user assistance task lead.
 “Because of this, notification of change is a very important task.
 We don’t want to make changes without notifying the user groups who could be impacted by the change.
 We are also always looking for tools and methods to improve the effectiveness of our notification.”

-Fuson presented a paper at the Cray User Group meeting, earlier this year, focusing on the OLCF’s user assistance notification improvements.
+Fuson presented a paper at the recent Cray User Group meeting about the OLCF’s user assistance notification improvements.
 The paper—written by Fuson, William Renaud, and James Wynne III of the OLCF—captures the communication trends of the last decade.
 One trend has been to develop methods and processes that pinpoint specific user groups for targeted messages instead of communicating broadly through mass email.

 To do so, user assistance staff members modify—or wrap—multiple command line tools so that messages or checks can be inserted into existing tools.
 Most recently, they have started wrapping environment modules—common user tools to manage multiple software versions or libraries.
 Wrapping modules gives staff members an easy way to pinpoint users of a specific library or software so they can target these specific users with messages or advisories relevant to their work.